Your One-Stop Guide to Learning Tamil

 Yet there’s far more to Tamil than just its long history and classical poetry.
 It’s also the language of Kollywood movies, poignant short stories and war poetry, and around 75 million people across the world.

-Where Is Tamil Spoken?
+Where is Tamil Spoken?

 Tamil is the official language of the Indian state Tamil Nadu, home to Chennai, and widely spoken in nearby states and cities such as Bangalore.

-It’s also a national language of Sri Lanka, alongside Sinhala, and Singapore.
+It’s also the national language of Sri Lanka, alongside Sinhala, and Singapore.
 You’ll hear it used frequently in Malaysia, where there are Tamil schools, as well as in South Africa and Tamil diaspora communities around the world.

 Over a million Tamils live in the Gulf region, mainly the UAE and Saudi Arabia.
 The US is also a popular destination for emigrating Tamils.
 And an estimated 150,000 live in the UK, and roughly the same number live in Canada.

-How to Learn Tamil
+How to Learn Tamil: Hacking the Tamil Language

 Although we’d like to, we can’t give you a guaranteed-to-work, step-by-step guide to learning Tamil.
 We don’t know why you want to learn the language, how many opportunities you’ll have to practice speaking it, or what your learning style is.
 But what we can do is give you some tips for learning Tamil effectively – and what’s more, enjoying the process.